kittysocks/kittysocks/README.md

 - 👋 Hi, I’m @kittysocks / Molly Miraglia.
 Please feel free to look around my repositories!

-- I've been working as a Data and Information Analyst since Nov.
+- I've been in the Data Analytics world career-wise since Nov.
 2022!
 All my code from work lives in a private repository on a separate GitHub account, so that's why my contributions here are a little low! 😇

   ## Portfolio!!
 - Check out my portfolio!
 I'll be keeping my public work there :) [Portfolio](https://github.com/kittysocks/portfolio)